This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 Can You Do A Triathlon On A Hybrid?

-The first customer in our story went on to do 3 sprint-distance triathlons, and to this day I believe she is riding the same hybrid bike.
+The first customer in our story went on to do 3 sprint-distance triathlons, and to this day I believe she is riding the same “non-triathlon” bicycle.

-However, if you plan on doing a tri, you will be spending more time on your bike.
+However, if you plan on doing a tri, you will be spending more time on your bike as you train.
 So here are a few suggestions to make it more enjoyable:

 - Skinnier Wheels – If you followed our advice and bought a bike with 700c wheels, you will have an advantage; those taller wheels tend to go a little faster, and you can buy skinnier tires.
 Now you likely won’t be able to go with the skinniest on the market, but if you can get 28c tires on your wheels, you will find the pedaling to feel faster and slightly more effortless.